MicrosoftDocs/Viva/Viva/insights/Tutorials/seller-success.md

 ![Depth of engagement.](../images/wpa/tutorials/depth-of-engagement-ss.png)

 <!--
-On this card, selecting **Explore** opens the **Network** page of the MyAnalytics personal dashboard, which shows more details about how (with whom) sellers spent their time.
+On this card, selecting **Explore** opens the **Network** page of the Viva Insights personal dashboard, which shows more details about how (with whom) sellers spent their time.
 -->

 <!-- REMOVE FOR NOW